icon-project/documentation/score/writing-score.md

 ### InterfaceScore
 `InterfaceScore` is an interface class that is used to invoke other SCORE’s method.
-This interface should be used instead of the legacy `call` method.
 Usage syntax is as follows.

 ```python
 class TokenInterface(InterfaceScore):